-Class FT4, Class FT6, Class FH74, Class FH74, Class FH76 units and Series F (referred to collectively, as Class F) are available, subject to certain minimum investment requirements, to investors participating in programs such as clients of "fee-for-service" investment advisors, dealer-sponsored "wrap accounts", and others who pay an annual fee to their dealer, and to investors who have accounts with a discount broker (provided the discount broker offers Class F units on its platform).
+Class FT4, Class FT6, Class FH7, Class FH74, Class FH76 units and Series F (collectively, as Class F) are available, subject to certain minimum investment requirements, to investors participating in programs such as clients of "fee-for-service" investment advisors, dealer-sponsored "wrap accounts", and others who pay an annual fee to their dealer, and to investors who have accounts with a discount broker (provided the discount broker offers Class F units on its platform).
 Instead of paying a sales charge, investors purchasing Class F units may pay fees to their dealer or discount broker for their services.
 We do not pay a trailing commission in respect of these classes of units, allowing us to charge a lower annual management fee.

-Premium Class, Premium-T4 Class, Premium-T6 Class, Class H-Premium, Class H-Premium T4, and Class H-Premium T6 units are available to all investors on a front-end load basis only.
-You pay an upfront sales charge of between 0% to 5% that you negotiate with your dealer when you purchase units.
+Premium Class, Premium-T4 Class, Premium-T6 Class, Class H-Premium, Class H-Premium T4, and Class H-Premium T6 units are available to all investors on a front-end load basis only and you pay an upfront sales charge when you purchase units.

-Class SM, Class SM, Class SM-Hedged, and Series S units are only available for purchase by mutual funds, asset allocation services or discretionary managed accounts offered by the Manager or an affiliate.
-As of the financial reporting date, these classes were not active.
+Class SM, Class SM, Class SM, Hedged, and Series S units are only available for purchase by mutual funds, asset allocation services or discretionary managed accounts offered by the Manager or an affiliate.
+As of the financial reporting date, these Classes and Series were not active.

-Class O, Series O and Class OH units are only available to select investors who have been approved by and have entered into a Class O, Series O or Class OH unit account agreement with the Manager or whose dealer or discretionary manager offers separately managed accounts or similar programs and has entered into a Class O, Series O or Class OH unit account agreement with the Manager.
+Class O, Series O, Class OT6, and Class OH units are only available to select investors who have been approved by and have entered into a Class O, Series O or Class OH unit account agreement with the Manager or whose dealer or discretionary manager offers separately managed accounts or similar programs and has entered into a Class O, Series O or Class OH unit account agreement with the Manager.
 These investors are typically financial services companies, including the Manager, that use Class O, Series O or Class OH units of a Fund to facilitate offering other products to investors.
 No management fees or class-specific expenses are charged to a Fund in respect of Class O, Series O and Class OH units; instead, a negotiated management fee is charged by the Manager directly to, or as directed by, Class O, Series O and Class OH unitholders, or dealers or discretionary managers on behalf of unitholders.

-Class H, Class HT4, Class HT6, Class FH, Class FH76, C
+Class H, Class HT4, Class HT6, Class FH76, Class FH76,

-The date upon which each Fund was established by Declaration of Trust (referred to as the Date Established) and the date upon which each class of units of each Fund was first sold to the public (referred to as the Inception Date) are reported in footnote Organization of the Fund on the Statements of Financial Position.
+The date upon which each Fund was established by Declaration of Trust (the Date Established) and the date upon which each class of units of each Fund was first sold to the public (the Inception Date) are reported in footnote Organization of the Fund on the Statements of Financial Position.

-The Schedule of Investment Portfolio of each of the Funds is as at February 29, 2024.
-The Statements of Financial Position are as at February 29, 2024 and August 31, 2023.
-The Statements of Comprehensive Income, Statements of Changes in Net Assets Attributable to Holders of Redeemable Units and the Statements of Cash Flows are for the six-month periods ended February 29, 2024 and February 28, 2023, except for Funds or classes established during either period, in which case the information presented is from the Date Established or the Inception Date to February 29, 2024 or February 28, 2023.
+The Schedule of Investment Portfolio of each of the Funds is as at February 28, 2025.
+The Statements of Financial Position are as at February 28, 2025 and August 31, 2024.
+The Statements of Comprehensive Income, Statements of Changes in Net Assets Attributable to Holders of Redeemable Units and the Statements of Cash Flows are for the six-month periods ended February 28, 2025 and February 29, 2024, except for Funds or classes established during either period, in which case the information presented is from the Date Established or the Inception Date to February 28, 2025 or February 29, 2024.

-These financial statements were approved for issuance by the Manager on April 17, 2024.
+These financial statements were approved for issuance by the Manager on April 16, 2025.

-2. Summary of Material Accounting Policy Information
+2. Material Accounting Policy Information

-These financial statements have been prepared in accordance with International Accounting Standards Interim Reporting (referred to as IAS 34) as published by the International Accounting Standards Board (referred to as the IASB).
+These financial statements have been prepared in accordance with International Accounting Standards Interim Reporting (IAS 34) as published by the International Accounting Standards Board (the IASB).